kwancer/snake/README.md

-# snake
+# Snake
-This is a repository for my snake game.
+A simple implementation of the snake game created in JS, HTML and CSS.
+This was created during my time in Sixth Form.

+Showcased on my website.